myclabs/DeepCopy/README.md

 );

 $myServiceWithMocks = new MyService(m::mock(MyDependency1::class), m::mock(MyDependency2::class));
-// all mocks will be just cloned, not deep-copied
+// All mocks will be just cloned, not deep copied
 ```